AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Grouping.md

 ## Purpose of grouping
 Without grouping, all of the data items returned by a `Query` will appear side-by-side.
 If the view includes many data items, its data records will be enormous.
 The fields are also likely to be ambiguous.

-"[Distinguishing](xref:DataViewsFieldSets)" the items within each field set is one way to disambiguate the fields, but only one `Field` may be a distinguisher.
+"[Identifying](xref:DataViewsFieldSets)" the items within each field set is one way to disambiguate the fields, but only one `Field` may be an identifying field.
 What if multiple metadata `Field`s are required to fully describe each data item?
 The [example below](xref:DataViewsGrouping#example-scenario) shows exactly that case: power inverters that are described by a Site, Meter, and number.
 Grouping can organize the data items into shapes that are consumable and/or represent a physical asset.

 ## How it works
 To group a data view, specify one or more `Field` objects as the `DataView`'s `.GroupingFields`.